andrewmilson/total-generalized-variation-stereo-matching-pipeline/README.md

 # Stereo implementation of total generalized variation (TGV) on GPU

 This is a CUDA C implementation of [Fast and Accurate Large-Scale Stereo Reconstruction Using Variational Methods [2]](https://www.cv-foundation.org/openaccess/content_iccv_workshops_2013/W21/html/Kuschk_Fast_and_Accurate_2013_ICCV_paper.html) and is supplied as part of the supplementary material to my honours thesis.
-To my knowledge this is the only open source implementation od stereo TGV.
+To my knowledge this is the only open source implementation of stereo TGV.
 Results below are from the first scene in the [2015 KITTI stereo evaluate data set](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo).

 | ![Cones animation](cones.webp) |
 |:--:|